confluentinc/ksql/docs/reference/server-configuration.md

 !!! note
     The state storage directory must be unique for every server running on the machine.
 Otherwise, servers may appear to be stuck and not doing any work.

+## `ksql.streams.task.timeout.ms`

+**Per query:** yes

+The maximum amount of time, in milliseconds, a task might stall due to internal errors and retries until an error is raised.
+For a timeout of 0ms, a task would raise an error for the first internal error.
+For any timeout larger than 0ms, a task will retry at least once before an error is raised.
+The default is 300000 (5 minutes).

 ## `ksql.queries.file`